hawave/SelfRules/README.md

 Rules for [CFW](https://github.com/Fndroid/clash_for_windows_pkg/releases) or [CFA](https://github.com/Kr328/ClashForAndroid/releases).
 Also include some for [Shadowrocket](https://apps.apple.com/app/shadowrocket/id932747118) or [Quantumult X](https://apps.apple.com/app/quantumult-x/id1443988620).

-Still keep updating.
+Still keep updating but depends on my mood.

 ❗ ONLY USE BY SELF.
-You can NOT share without me. ❗
+You can NOT share without my passing. ❗

 👉 Copy URL I gave you, paste in the URL bar of Clash, then click download.
 #
-Created by [hawave](https://t.me/omple).
 Rewritten from the rules format of the [Subscription Converter](https://sublink.dev) site.
 Added some self-use rules.
+If you have any questions, I think you should already know how to DM me.